MarkusDNC/plot-plugin/README.md

 ## Where are we?
 Currently this plugin supports Pipeline by choosing `Plot build` from `step: General Build Step` in the `Snippet Generator`.

-In the beginning this project was called `learning-jenkins`.
-I was doing just that and then used that project as a foundation for trying to get the Plot plugin to work with Pipeline (not a good practice I know).
-I have renamed the project but if you should see any residue of that in the code feel free to correct it or inform me.

 Note that this is an ongoing project, feel free to contribute.

 ## Using